V15go/Health-Calculator-App/README.md

 # Health Calculator App
-Health Calculator is an flutter application through which users can get to know their health wise data from the application.
+Health Calculator is a flutter application through which users can get to know their health wise data from the application.